vmware/terraform-provider-vra/website/docs/d/vra_network.html.markdown

+---
----layout: "vra"
+layout: "vra"
-page_title: "VMware vRealize Automation: vra_network"
+page_title: "VMware Aria Automation: vra_network"
 description: |-
   Provides a data lookup for vra_network.
 ---

 # Data Source: vra_network

 ## Example Usages

 This is an example of how to read a network data source.